 Are City Council and committee meetings open to the public?

 Yes, all meetings are open to the public.
-To find out when meetings are scheduled visit the calendar.
+To find out when meetings are scheduled check the calendar.
 If you are unable to make it to a Council meeting you can always watch from the comfort of your home via the City Council YouTube channel or on Cogeco cable channel 13 and 700.